-Venous stasis dermatitis (or eczema) is an itchy rash occurring on the lower legs.
-It arises when there is venous disease so it also called ‘gravitational eczema’.
+Venous dermatitis (or eczema) is an itchy rash occurring on the lower legs.
+It arises when there is venous disease.
+It is also called ‘gravitational eczema’, and many know it by the name 'stasis eczema', but it is not caused by stasis.

 Normally during walking the leg muscles pump blood upwards and valves in the veins prevent pooling.
 A clot in the deep leg veins (deep venous thrombosis or DVT) or varicose veins may damage the valves.
 As a result back pressure develops and fluid collects in the tissues.